 Being aware of your strengths can fill you with much-needed confidence.

 10. Focus on Your Goals

 Work at achieving your goals.
 If you do this your confidence will increase and you will feel positive.
 The old saying, one step at a time is very important.
-Steady steps are possible if you make your goals reachable and break up your bigger goals into smaller steps.
-Reward yourself for each smaller victory and be certain that many small steps add up to an amazing journey.
+Steady achievements are possible if you make your goals reachable and break up your bigger goals into smaller stages.
+Reward yourself for each smaller victory and be certain that many small strides add up to an amazing journey.